 Uploading files to a web server is a very important step while creating a website, so we cover it in detail in a separate article.
 For now, here's a short list of free basic (S)FTP clients:

 As you already know, you need a web browser to view websites.
 There are dozens of browser options for your personal use, but when you're developing a website you should test it at least with the following major browsers, to make sure your site works for most people:

-But testing gets complicated because some browsers only run on certain operating systems.
+Testing gets complicated because some browsers only run on certain operating systems.
 Apple Safari runs on iOS and macOS, while Internet Explorer runs only on Windows.
 It's best to take advantage of services like Browsershots or Browserstack.
 Browsershots furnishes screenshots of your website as it will look in various browsers.
-Browserstack actually gives you full remote access to virtual machines, so you can test your site in the most common environments.
-Alternatively, you can set up your own virtual machine, but that takes some expertise.
-(If you're going that route, Microsoft has made ready-to-use virtual machines available.)
+Browserstack gives you full remote access to virtual machines, so you can test your site in the most common environments and on different operating systems.
+Alternatively, you can set up your own virtual machines, but that takes some expertise.
+See Strategies for carrying out testing: Putting together a testing lab for more information.

 By all means run some tests on a real device, especially on real mobile devices.
 Mobile device simulation is a new, evolving technology and less reliable than desktop simulation.
 Mobile devices cost money, of course, so we suggest taking a look at the Open Device Lab initiative.
 You can also share devices if you want to test on many platforms without spending too much.

 - Some of this software is free, but not all of it.
 Find out how much it costs to do something on the web.

 - If you'd like to learn more about text editors, read our article about how to choose and install a text editor.

 - If you're wondering how to publish your website on the web, look at "How to upload files to a web server".